“Blogging month” is over; what have we learned here?

 • So we’ll see.
 I think I’ll keep that site up and running and indeed iPad-centric with a few related (for example, iPhones in academia) kinds of things, and I think I’m going to try to set up some Google ads on the space to see what comes if it.
 It was definitely worth the experiment for a month, though I’m also looking forward to getting back to the immediacy/electronic/digital situation project, too.

-One thought on ““Blogging month” is over; what have we learned here?”
+One Reply to ““Blogging month” is over; what have we learned here?”

 Leave a Reply